top of page

 I’ll also reveal disturbing allegations from someone claiming to be a Novo insider and share insights from others who’ve faced similar situations.

-The Red Flags I Ignored
+The Red Flags I Ignored: Early Warning Signs of Eroding E-E-A-T

 In 2021, I opened a business account with Novo after another financial institution recommended them.
 Their promise of low fees, seamless business integrations, and a sleek, modern platform seemed like the perfect fit.